InclineDigital/www.incline.digital/javascript.md

 ![JavaScript](/assets/images/javascript.svg)

-We've been building JavaScript-driven web apps almost since the start.
+Incline has been **repeatedly ranked in the top 1% of JavaScript engineers world wide<sup>1</sup>.**

-The JavaScript world was a little bit different back then - *jQuery didn't even exist yet!*
+It's no sunrise - we've been building JavaScript-driven web apps almost since the start - *before jQuery even existed.*

 But, we've kept up with the changes and continue to use the advancing state-of-the-art to bring increased value to our customers.

 # [Incline](/) knows Node